 It would be easier in our culture of bacon and eggs for breakfast, cheeseburgers for lunch and chicken and macaroni and cheese or pepperoni pizza for dinner to be vegetarian instead of vegan – that’s for sure.
 In the United States, we do seem to put cheese on everything.
 However, with regards to animal cruelty, dairy products and eggs are, according to many, much worse than meat.

-Female dairy cows are repeatedly artificially inseminated (raped by humans) in order to be impregnated over and over again so that they will constantly produce milk.
+Female dairy cows are repeatedly artificially inseminated in order to be impregnated over and over again so that they will constantly produce milk.
 When they get pregnant and give birth to their babies, their calves are immediately taken from them.
 They are inseminated once again while still producing milk.
 These pregnant, lactating cows produce the milk we give to our children.
 The milk, of course, is also turned into cheese, yogurt and butter, which makes it more concentrated with hormones as well as pus from the mastitis affecting the majority of dairy cows and the antibiotics routinely given to them used to treat the mastitis.

 Because the cows are pregnant when they are milked, which they normally never would be in nature, their milk is unnaturally high in hormones.
 We consume these hormones in the milk we drink or cheese we eat.
-Excess hormones in the blood stream are one of the main causes of cancer.
-By our cruelly inseminating female dairy cows and keeping them continually pregnant until they “wear out” and are eventually slaughtered for meat, we are, in effect, proliferating our own cancer.
+Excess hormones in the blood stream are one of the causes of some forms of cancer.
+By our cruelly inseminating female dairy cows and keeping them continually pregnant until they “wear out” and are eventually slaughtered for meat, we are, in effect, proliferating our own demise.
 This is just one tiny facet of a very large and complex system of cruelty and disease.
 (Note: “Humane”, “Grass-fed”, “Organic” and/or “Free-range” dairy products all contain naturally occurring bovine hormones which we ingest when consuming dairy.
 These raise our levels of IGF-1 – Insulin-Like Growth Factor 1, an indicator for cancer cell growth.
 No levels are safe.)

 For more on dairy and health issues including cancer, osteoporosis and more click here.